ONSdigital/csvcubed/external-docs/docs/guides/qube-config.md

 ### Column definitions

 A CSV-W file provides detailed information about the columns beyond their values.
 In csvcubed, we are targeting a level of detail which results in a data cube which can be be expressed using W3C's RDF Cube Vocabulary.
 A data cube must have a dimension, and observation columns along with at least one unit and measure defined to be valid.
 A cube may also have one or more attribute columns which provide clarification to observational data.
-Units and measures may be attached to the observation column (single measure qube), or appear in a column of their own (multi-measure qube).
+Units and measures may be attached to the observation column (single measure cube), or appear in a column of their own (multi-measure cube).

 To define a column in a `qube-config.json` file, provide the column header's value as a dictionary key, and create a new dictionary.